oblinger/alienbio/docs/architecture/WorldState.md

 # WorldState
-**Subsystem**: [[ABIO biology]] > Simulation

-Concentration and multiplicity storage for multi-compartment simulations.
+**Subsystem**: [[ABIO biology]] > Simulation Concentration and multiplicity storage for multi-compartment simulations.

-## Purpose
+## Overview
 WorldState provides efficient storage for molecule concentrations and instance multiplicities across all compartments.
-Each WorldState holds a reference to its CompartmentTree, enabling self-contained historical snapshots.
+Each WorldState holds a reference to its CompartmentTree, enabling self-contained historical snapshots with immutable tree sharing.

 | Property | Type | Description |
 |----------|------|-------------|